jcaip/jcaip.github.io/_posts/2020-03-14-Kernels-and-Cliques.md

 title: Kernels, Cliques, and Agglomerative Clustering
 ---

-This is about some interesting approach.
+Over the past couple of years, there's been a lot of work on learning better sentence representations.
+NLP has seen a revolution with the rise of BERT, transformers, and deep language models.

+These approaches have effectively ushured in a new age of transfer learning for NLP, much like it did for computer vision a couple of years prior.

+However, while there's been a bunch of work about **learning** representations, there hasn't been as much work on **using** these representations.

+In this post I describe a couple of algorithms that combine these dense transformer based encoders with exisiting work on community detection.

 <!--more-->

-I've been working on a way to identify topics/trends in the news, but at a pretty granular level.
+To be clear, by representations, I mean turning a sentence into a vector, but in a "meaningful" way.
+So that the semantic meaning of the sentence is directly tied to the vector.

+People use them as feature extractors, or add in a linear + softmax layer and then fine-tune the deep language model (BERT).

+Or people run k-means on the algorithms, which can work quite well.

+This is great, but I think you can do more with these deep neural representaitons.

+Basically, given a large text corpus of sentences/documents I seek to find topics/trends.

+## Encoders, Feature Maps and Kernels

+Let's say we have a sentence encoder - a model $f$ that takes in a natural language sentence and turns it into a vector in $\mathbb{R}^n$.

+We can actually think of this model $f$ as a feature map, which defines a kernel

+We can consider the mean BERT Embedding as our function $f$ and our kernel $k(x, x') = \langle f(x), f(x') \rangle$.

+Actually though, this is not that great of a kernel, if you compare $f$ with something like the mean word2vec vector, you'll find that the latter performs much better.

+You can see this on STS results, and this is kind of expected - while BERT's training objective is MLM, there's no explicit need to make $f(x)^Tf(x)$ meaningful so long as you can predict a word in a sentence.

+BERT basically only cares about being able to predict the masked token given the context - so it can act like a hashmap, essentially mapping different contexts to a different direction in the vectorspace.

+But it can do this randomly - this is the key: It can map the context for dog and the context for cat in two random directions, and so long as it can tell them apart that's good.
+There's no need for it to map the context for dog and cat to be close.

+But if you take the dot product of any two random directions, you'll probably end up with 0, especially in higher directions.
+And this is why BERT is a "bad kernel".

+To get around this, we can use SentenceBERT, a BERT model fine tuned on NLI dataset.
+This basically gives us a good single-sentence representations .
+There's a lot of possible options here but for the sake of argument let's just say we have a very good function $f$ that gives a good feature map and kernel.

-Basically, given a large corpus of short, single-sentence documents (think chats, news headlines, ) how can we find "clusters" or topics in them?
+So given our very good encoder, and a large corpus of short, single-sentence documents (think chats, news headlines, ) how can we find "clusters" or topics in them?

 The way to do it now is BERT and then something like k-means, but this doesn't always work that well.
-It also precludes

-## Kernels and Similarity Scores

-BERT has bad similarity scores, so we can use SentenceBERT - which is basically BERT but with better geometry.

-We define our kernel as just $x^Tx$ and this seems to work well, if we use SentenceBERT.
-We could also use BERT literally as our kernel by feeding in the two sentences, and seeing the NSP result, but this is way too slow.
+First off, you have to pick a $k$.

-## Finding topics a naive approach:
+## Finding topics a naive approach: Kernels and Cliques

-Compute similarity matrix, for all pairs in the dataset - this takes quadratic time.
+So given this kernel, we can compute the pairwise similarity for every single example - this takes quadratic time.

-then do some thresholding on the edge weights to get a graph and feed this into a run of the mill clique percolation algorithm
+This pairwise similarity matrix actually also describes a weighted adjacency matrix.
+If we can parse the graph and find some structure then we might be able to identify topics this way.

+But it's way too hard to work on this full weighted graph, so to make things easier, we do some thresholding to turn this fully connected weighted graph to a sparse unweighted graph, such that the only edges that exist are those between two sentences (datapoints) that are similar.

+Let's think about what a maximal clique is in this graph- it's a set of datapoints (sentences) that are all similar to each other -> it's a topic in a high-level sense.
+This is exactly what we want.

+In another sense, we can take this graph and feed it to a clique percolation algorithm for community detection.
+This basically finds all maximal cliques in the graph and then "percolates" them upword until they are as large as possible.

+Two cliques are percolated (merged) if they share all but 1 elements.

+#### So how to threshold?

+I observe that the

-- Thresholding globally does not seem to work that well,
+- Thresholding globally does not seem to work that well - taking a 98% threshold
-- Thresholding per node does seem to work well.  ()
+- Thresholding per node does seem to work well.  (take top k)

+I mainly think this is due to the fact that a high similarity score does not imply relatedness but vice versa is true.
+So using ranking instead of a global comparison is beneficial.

+So there ends up being nodes that are related to all of the other datapoints for some reason ???

+#### Results

 what we get out = very good clusters (emperically)

+## But is it web-scale?

 Okay but assume we have a large corpus - will this still work?